EvolvingSoftware/emergence/README.md

 1. On the target Mac: System Settings → General → Sharing → Remote Login → On
 2. Ensure Python 3.10+ is installed on the target

 The LLM discovers the host via `scan_network`, negotiates SSH access, and handles the transfer.
-You don't script it — it figures it out.
+You don't script it, it figures it out.

 ## Safety